MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 > ![Rename view controller](assets/rename-viewcontroller.png)
 We don't have any data yet, but let's add the functions that we'll be using to update cells.
 >
-> Add an **extension** for UITableViewDataSource at the bottom of `FeedViewController` to seperate code needed to fill the table view with data.
+> Add an **extension** for UITableViewDataSource at the bottom of `FeedViewController` to separate code needed to fill the table view with data.
 >
 ``` swift
 class FeedViewController: UIViewController {